 /files directories outside of your repository and manages them for you.
 This simplifies your workflow and makes your repository smaller and more manageable.
 To access your website's

 An Acquia Cloud Enterprise website runs on several redundant web nodes (servers) simultaneously.
 If the website used local file storage on the web notes, files uploaded to one web node would not be available on another.
 Acquia Cloud Enterprise uses shared file systems to ensure that data your code writes to a

 /files directory is accessible on all web nodes running your website's code.

 When you import or create your Drupal codebase, Acquia Cloud creates symbolic links to your public file directory.
 Every Drupal multisite website in your account has its own

 /files-private directory is not symbolically linked to your website's

 [docroot].
-You need to use the absolute path to
+For private handling, you can either use the absolute path to

 Downloading large files